cioos-siooc/cioos-siooc-assetmap/README.md

 * position variable with 3 per row
 * generate tab panel per category
 * sort rectangle by area size
-* multiple call to retrieive all data ( paginated, not just first 10)
+* multiple call to retrieve all data ( paginated, not just first 10)
-* show total at the bottom of details panel
 * load config for proxy in ckan.json in python
 * look for tag to add variable icon in detail of dataset
 * iterate through dataset resources for other view tool links